Last Updated on November 1, 2022 by Editor

 Axe Throwing

-This new sport, a trendy tweak on stodgy ole darts apparently, is taking hold in bars all over the country.
-Here, you’ll find Axe Throwing in Foggy Goggle – the ski lodge bar with 50 beers on tap.
+Axe Throwing, a trendy tweak on stodgy ole darts apparently, is taking hold in bars all over the country.
+Here, you’ll find this sport in Foggy Goggle – the ski lodge bar with 50 beers on tap.
 Booze and axes.
 What could possibly go wrong?

 OK – so I discovered that axe throwing is relatively safe, providing you listen to the training instructor, wear closed toed shoes, and keep away from the possible sharp-implement bounce-back.